-The Company uses a provision matrix to measure the ECLs.
-In measuring the ECLs, assets are grouped based on credit risk characteristics and days past due.
-In calculating the expected credit loss rates, the Company considers historical loss rates for each category of counterparty and adjusts to reflect current and forward-looking macroeconomic factors affecting the ability of the counterparty to settle the receivables.
+In calculating the lifetime expected credit loss rates, the company considers historical loss rates of counterparties and adjusts to reflect current and forward-looking macroeconomic factors affecting the ability of the counterparties to settle the receivables.

 Receivables are written off when there is no reasonable expectation of recovery, such as a counterparty failing to engage in repayment plan with the Company.
 The Company considers a financial asset is in default if the counterparty fails to make contractual payments within 90 days when they fall due, and writes off the financial asset when a debtor fails to make contractual payments greater than 120 days past due.
 Where receivables are written off, the company continues to engage in enforcement activity to attempt to recover the receivables due.
 Where recoveries are made, these are recognised in profit or loss.